slzhou-xy/RED/README.md

 - `./data/porto/rn/...` is the road network data.

-- `./data/porto/traj/...` is the raw sampled trajectory data.
+- `./data/porto/traj/...` is the trajectory data.

 - `./data/porto/...` is the pre-processed data used for training and downstream tasks.
 After map matching [FMM](https://github.com/cyang-kth/fmm), you can run `./utils/road_aware_masking.py` to get road-aware-mask.